Lanfranco Cirillo: Architecture

 In 2021, Cirillo came to international attention when Russian opposition figure Alexei Navalny posted the documentary film, Putin's Palace.
 History of World's Largest Bribe, to YouTube.
-The documentary by the Anti-Corruption Foundation was about a 180,000 sqft neoclassic mansion on the Black Sea reportedly owned by Russian President Vladimir Putin; its construction is believed to have cost over one billion US dollars in 2009.
+The documentary by the Anti-Corruption Foundation was about a 180,000 sqft neoclassic mansion on the Black Sea reportedly owned by Russian President Vladimir Putin; its construction is believed to have cost over US$1 billion in 2009.
 Although Cirillo designed the palace and selected its interior decor and furnishings, he was not involved in its construction.
 He stated that his client was Stroygazconsulting, a company owned by a Jordanian businessman, which wanted a place for meetings and receptions.
 Cirillo said, "Aesthetically speaking, it is very correct considering historical proportions.
 It is not kitsch.
 It's not overdone, but naturally it is rich, as it was supposed to be.
 And we used fantastic materials.
 I was proud of my job.
 It's very good 'Made in Italy.'"

 The controversy brought Cirillo to the attention of Italian tax authorities.
 Since 2022, he has been under investigation for tax offenses in Italy from 2013 to 2019.
-As part of their investigation, Italian authorities seized assets totaling 141 million euros from Cirillo’s villa near Brescia, Italy, including a private helicopter, jewelry, and a 150-piece art collection with works by Paul Cézanne, Giorgio de Chirico, Amedeo Modigliani, and Pablo Picasso.
+As part of their investigation, Italian authorities seized assets totaling 141 million euros from Cirillo's villa near Brescia, Italy, including a private helicopter, jewelry, and a 150-piece art collection with works by Paul Cézanne, Giorgio de Chirico, Amedeo Modigliani, and Pablo Picasso.